 The GFC MSU Dental Assistant program is a one-year (11 month) limited enrollment Certificate of Applied Science program and accepts up to 18 students each year.
 Applicants are advised to contact Advising or Career Center Advisors or a Program Director for further program information specific to admission requirements.

 Interested students must complete an application to the program (separate from the institution application) for program acceptance.
 These students must place into the program-required math and writing courses (M 088 and WRIT 101 or 121) OR their equivalents OR be currently at the competency level for the program-required math and writing courses.
 Applicants must be in good academic standing for program entry.

 Following acceptance to the program, students complete three semesters concluding with a summer semester when the students are enrolled in clinical practice.
 Students will be required to purchase uniform attire and provide their own transportation (and lodging, if applicable) to and from clinical site assignments.

 The Dental Assistant program will:

-- Maintain an instructional curriculum that meets the accreditation standards of the American Dental Association Council on Dental Education and of the local dental community.
+- Maintain an instructional curriculum that meets the standards of the American Dental Association's Commission on Dental Accreditation and of the local dental community.